 BoatsSeveral ferry systems make connections with mainland Canada and the U.S.

-What to Do in VictoriaButchart Gardens (800 Benvenuto Ave., Brentwood Bay) is a destination that attracts nature lovers from around the world.
-Thousands of bulbs and flowering trees offer a colorful show from late March to mid-June—but October and November, when the Japanese Garden takes center stage, matches spring's glory with a stunning parade of reds, russets and golds, plus dozens of varieties of chrysanthemums.
+What to Do in VictoriaButchart Gardens (800 Benvenuto Ave., Brentwood Bay) attracts nature lovers from around the world.
+Thousands of bulbs and flowering trees offer a colorful show from late March to mid-June—but October and November, when the Japanese Garden takes center stage, match spring's glory with a stunning parade of reds, russets and golds.

 Victoria's Chinatown isn't as large as Vancouver's, but it is no less authentic, founded by Chinese immigrants in 1858.
-Wander up and down Fisgard Street, where vibrant wall murals depict turn-of-the-20th century Chinese families and the former opium dens, gambling houses and brothels that are now restaurants and local businesses.
-Hunt for souvenirs in the novelty shops along Fan Tan Alley, reputedly Canada's narrowest street.
+Wander up and down Fisgard Street, where wall murals depict turn-of-the-20th century Chinese families and the former opium dens, gambling houses and brothels that are now restaurants and businesses.
+Hunt for souvenirs in the shops along Fan Tan Alley, reputedly Canada's narrowest street.